-Figure 2: Drilling Process Map for DOE
+Figure 2: Drilling Process Map modified for DOE

-To reiterate and expand, the intent of process study is to develop a deeper understanding of the transformation of process inputs and variables (x's) to process outputs (Y's).
+To reiterate and expand, the intent of process study is to develop a deeper understanding of the transformation of process inputs and factors (x's) to process outputs (Y's).
 These factors may be studied via sampling or designed experimentation.
 Labeling and or highlighting the factors depends on the investigative tool used.
 If the investigative tool is sampling, the x's are typically color coded to match the sampling plan.
-If the investigative tool is a designed experiment, the factors are typically labeled controllable (C) or, if they are not managed (due to cost or other constraints), noise (N).
-When the impact of variation in process factors is empirically validated as influential in terms of variation in Y's (possibly through a series of DOE's), the process factor may be labeled critical.
+If the investigative tool is a designed experiment, the factors are typically labeled controllable (C) or noise (N).
+When the impact of variation in process factors is empirically validated as influential in terms of the level or variation in Y's (possibly through a series of DOE's), the process factor may be labeled critical.
 A simple example for a manual drilling process is shown in Figure 2.